Watch the Washington Capitals on NBC Sports Washington - WTOP News

 NEXT CAPITALS GAME ON NBCSW

-TV Channel: Capitals at Ducks will be broadcast on NBC Sports Washington.
+TV Channel: Capitals at Sharks will be broadcast on NBC Sports Washington.
 Find your channel here.

-Live Stream: You can live stream Capitals at Ducks on NBC Sports Washington’s live stream page and on the MyTeams app.
+Live Stream: You can live stream Capitals at Sharks on NBC Sports Washington’s live stream page and on the MyTeams app.

 LATEST CAPITALS HEADLINES